Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The Rangers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Rangers' 4.03 team ERA ranks 12th across all MLB pitching staffs.
+- The Rangers have a 4.02 team ERA that ranks 12th among all league pitching staffs.

-- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Rangers surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- The lefty's most recent appearance was on Wednesday against the Los Angeles Angels, when he tossed six innings, surrendering one earned run while giving up six hits.
+- In his last time out on Thursday, the right-hander threw seven innings against the Los Angeles Angels, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.